meetrajpal/TalkBack/README.md

 This project is made using **Node.js and Express.js** for back-end part where as **React with Redux** is used for the front-end part of the poject and at-last but not the least a **Mongo DB for database**.

-This project includes features like login/signup with Google using Google OAuth, Mailgun mail service for sending the surveys, Payments using Stripe payment gateway.
+This project includes features like login/signup with Google using Google OAuth, Brevo mail service for sending the surveys, Payments using Stripe payment gateway.